Alessio Cavatore: Early life and education

-Alessio Cavatore was born in Turin, Italy, on Valentine's Day, 1972.
+Alessio Cavatore was born in Turin, Italy, on February 14, 1972.

 Career

 In 1995 Cavatore moved to Nottingham (U.K.) to work for Games Workshop.
 He wrote several supplements for Warhammer Fantasy Battle before heading up the Lord of the Rings Strategy Battle Game.
 In 2004 Cavatore was made responsible for all rules material published for the company's three main tabletop systems — Warhammer, Warhammer 40,000, and The Lord of the Rings — and, in 2006, he wrote the rules for a new edition of Warhammer.

 Working closely with Rick Priestley, Cavatore has been a designer for Games Workshop's tabletop hobby wargames.

 Mordheim (1999) was designed by Alessio Cavatore, Tuomas Pirinen and Rick Priestley.
 Kings of War (2009) was designed by Cavatore.

-Alessio Cavatore had a cameo appearance in The Return of the King film as Rohirrim at the Battle of the Pelennor Fields, alongside Games Workshop designers Alan Perry, Michael Perry and Brian Nelson.
-They can be seen near the Mumakil Peregrin Took goes searching for Meriadoc Brandybuck among the debris from the battle, and are also on the base of Games Workshop's Mûmak miniature.
+Alessio Cavatore made a cameo appearance in the film The Return of the King where he appeared as Rohirrim in the Battle of the Pelennor Fields, alongside fellow Games Workshop designers Alan Perry, Michael Perry and Brian Nelson.
+They appear near the Mumakil as Peregrin Took searches through the battle debris for Meriadoc Brandybuck, and they also feature on the base of the Mûmak miniature from Games Workshop.

 In 2010, he founded River Horse to publish his own games and to collaborate as a consultant with many other well-known publishers in the gaming industry.

 With River Horse Origins awards winner Alessio Cavatore has designed or co-designed many miniatures wargames and board games – titles like Deus Vult, Shuuro, Loka, Waterloo - Quelle Affaire!, Terminator Genisys, etc.; not to mention a plethora of expansions and other type of supplements and support material for these systems.

 He is the lead game designer for Para Bellum Games' Conquest: The Last Argument of Kings and Conquest: First Blood.